bnewbold/ucp/README.md

 those and a high-latency link you should probably `tar` things up first.
 There also isn't any compression, so you might want to `gzip` that tarball.

+### Dependencies

+You need the Sodium (wrapper for NaCl) library and headers installed.
+On Linux, this is, eg, libsodium-dev.

+Uses sodiumoxide instead of rust-crypto because there aren't online docs for rust-crypto, and AFAIK Sodium and NaCl have been reviewed and rust-crypto has not.

+Uses rustc-serialize instead of serde, because serde seems more complicated (both nightly/compiler API and a non-macro API?) and doesn't seem to support base64.

 ### Usage

 The command must be installed on both the local and remote machines.